Whether you’re a beginner or have been at it for decades, writing well is flat hard work.

 I’ve dedicated most of my life to coaching writers because I love paying forward all I’ve learned and seeing you succeed.

-Practicing these 26 tips won’t turn you into an overnight success—writing is hard, exhausting, time-consuming work.
+Practicing these 32 tips won’t turn you into an overnight success — writing is hard, exhausting, time-consuming work.
 And if it isn’t, you’re probably not doing it right.
-But all that effort is worth it.
+But all that effort can be worth it.